equinixmetal-archive/docs-packet-legacy/guides/03-kubernetes/01-running-k8s-on-packet.md

 Kubernetes helps you make sure those containerized applications run where and when you want, and helps them find the resources and tools they need to work.
 Kubernetes is a production-ready, open source platform designed with Google's accumulated experience in container orchestration, combined with best-of-breed ideas from the community.

+## Kubernetes at Packet

+A number of projects developed by us, and our community, specifically tailored for the Packet platform are available, using common tooling like [Terraform](terraform.io) and [Ansible](https://www.ansible.com/), on our [Github](https://github.com/packethost) organization:

+* [Kubernetes BGP](https://github.com/packet-labs/kubernetes-bgp): Kubernetes on Packet using Calico and MetalLB.
+* [Multi-architecture Kubernetes](https://github.com/packet-labs/packet-multiarch-k8s-terraform): Deploy Kubernetes on Packet for ARM, x86, and GPU nodes.
+* [Packet K3s](https://github.com/packet-labs/packet-k3s): Run K3s on Packet.
+* [Rook on Bare Metal](https://github.com/packet-labs/Rook-on-Bare-Metal-Workshop): Workshop for running [Rook.io](https://rook.io) cloud-native storage on Bare Metal clusters.
+* [Packet Helm Charts](https://github.com/packet-labs/helm-charts): Helm Charts for Packet platform clusters.

 ## Guides

 * [How to deploy on bare-metal in ~10 minutes](https://blog.alexellis.io/kubernetes-in-10-minutes/)